kaidez/kaidez.github.io/_posts/2014-09-12-revlon-pro-brands.md

 But this may change.
 Will probably go full-on Atom for next project and put to the test.
 <a name="jade"></a>
-### Jade
+### Jade (now Pug)
 RevlonProBrands.com is a *responsive/adaptive/insert-another-buzzword-here* website, but Sitecore is using server-side code to load in two versions of the page: one for desktops and another for everything else.
 So it made sense to use some sort of development-level templating system that would apply the common parts to each page.

-I chose [Jade](http://jade-lang.com/ "visit the Jade templating") for this, a very simple templating engine that compile pages into HTML.
+I chose [Jade (now called Pug)](https://pugjs.org/ "visit the Pug templating") for this, a very simple templating engine that compile pages into HTML.
 In terms of what code you have to write to get things done, Jade is similar to things like [LESS](http://lesscss.org/ "visit LESS, a JavaScript-based CSS processor") and [Haml](http://haml.info/ "visit Haml, an HTML abstraction markup language") in the sense that indentation defines block structure.

-So you [use npm to install Jade](https://www.npmjs.org/package/jade "install Jade with npm") on your machine.
+So you [use npm to install Pug](https://github.com/pugjs/pug "install Pug with npm") on your machine.
 Then create `.jade` files like this...

 <pre><code class="language-markup">
 doctype html